mjoselli/CalculatorAndroid/README.md

 # CalculatorAndroid
- Calculator made in android to show the basic functionalities
+ Calculator made in android to show the basic functionalities of Android